dejanstrbac/mizu/README.md

 - **No Internal Message Queue**: Delivery is synchronous and blocks the SMTP session by design.
 If the backend is down, emails are rejected (SMTP 4xx), and the sending server is expected to retry.
 - **Single Destination**: Each Mizu instance can forward to only one HTTP endpoint.
-- **No Prometheus Metrics**: The server currently exposes metrics via a JSON API only.
-Prometheus support is a planned enhancement.

 ## 🤝 Contributing